 Trieste Friuli Venezia Giulia, Italy Travel Guide

 Trieste began as a Roman settlement, evolving into a free commune in the Middle Ages.
 Its true rise to prominence occurred under the Habsburg monarchy, especially from the 18th century.
 Emperor Charles VI declared Trieste a free port in 1719, transforming it into Austria-Hungary's main maritime outlet.
-This status brought immense wealth and a wave of immigration, shaping the city into a cosmopolitan hub.
+This status brought immense wealth and a wave of immigration, influencing the city into a cosmopolitan hub.

 Trieste's centerpiece, Piazza Unità d'Italia, is Europe’s largest seafront square, open to the Adriatic.
 Grand palaces from the Habsburg era line the square, reflecting the city’s imperial past.